kai98/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

 \*\***Summarize feedback from your partners here.**\*\*
+1. The indication based on color can be ambiguous.
+Alexander points out that red is generally associated with hot, instead of the heating up process.
+A better color scheme should be applied to make it clear.

+2. Using color lights only is not good for cooking, suggested by Brett.
+Instead of having spotlights as indicators, LED lights on the side of burners can be a better option.

+3. Customizable color schema can help users set up their preferred setting and for all kinds of cooking processes.

 ## Make it your own